bigtoga/Examples/DSci - Statistics/Basics of statistics/Correlation coeffecients.md

 # Correlation

-The correlation coefficient of two variables captures how linearly related they are (aka pairwise correlation, bivariate correlation).
+The correlation coefficient or `Z-score` of two variables captures how linearly related they are (aka pairwise correlation, bivariate correlation).

 Multiple ways of going about this:
 1. “Two at a time” method is selecting two variables and working with just those two